 Gwangjang Market is a covered clothing and textile market found in the famous Dongdaemun shopping district.
 You’ll feel stuffy as soon as you walk in due to poor air flow and heat from the central food stalls.

-This food market is a combination of Myeongdong and Namdaemun; it’s separate food stalls, they are really just mini portable restaurants offering the same meals.
+This food market is a combination of Myeongdong and Namdaemun; separate food stalls are in the center, which are really just mini open restaurants all offering the same meals.
 It’s also filled with tourists due to it’s high publicity.
 It’s still fun to walk around and hear the ajummas (Korean grandmothers) yell at tourists to come to their stand!

 The good thing about Gwangjang is that, despite it’s modern popularity, it remains true to Korea’s cultural roots.
 You’ll find many authentic, traditional Korean foods here since stalls are not pandering to tourists palates.
 If you’re feeling adventurous you could walk away with something you love!